-The white grape is a new breed between Ezerjó x Bouvier, Synonyms are B 10, Badacsony 10 and Zeus.
-The crossing of the named after the Greek god variety took place in 1951 in Hungary by the breeder Ferenc Király.
-With the same parents are the new breeds Zengö and zenith emerged.
-The late-ripening, high-yielding vine is resistant to frost but moderately prone to Botrytis, It produces full bodied acidic white wines with fresh tropical fruit aromas.
+The white grape variety is a new breed between Ezerjó x Bouvier, More synonymous are B 10, Badacsony 10 and Zeus.
+The cross of the variety named after the Greek god took place in 1951 in Hungary by the breeder Ferenc Király.
+The new breeds are with the same parents Zengö and zenith emerged.
+The late-ripening, productive vine is resistant to frost, but moderately susceptible to Botrytis, It produces full-bodied, acidic white wines with fresh aromas of tropical fruits.
 The variety is in the fields Badacsony.
 Balaton and Somló grown.
-In 2010, 28 hectares of vineyards were expelled.
+In 2010, 28 hectares of vineyards were reported.